PhatVND/Networking_241/readme.md

 ### Connect database
 Install database postgresql and GUI like SQLTools with its driver.
-Install some package like psycopg2, bencodepy
+Install some package like psycopg2, bencodepy, psutil

 ### 1. Start the Tracker (`tracker.py`)